jasonbayton/11ty/_src/book.md

 **"Enterprise Mobility for Minors.
 You are a visionary."**
 _- Aaron Friemark, VP of Product Management_

-**"I think it is great to raise aware ness to this as well as ensuring there is a healthy mix work and personal and ensuring a split between “tech” and “non-tech” in our lives."**
+**"I think it is great to raise awareness to this as well as ensuring there is a healthy mix work and personal and ensuring a split between “tech” and “non-tech” in our lives."**
 _- Ajay Patel, Technical Account Manager, B2B_

 **"Oh wow, simply brilliant!"**